K-Veschgini/jsonjet/docs/jet/statements/create-stream.md

 ## Description

-The `create stream` statement defines a new named data stream that can receive and route documents.
-Streams are the primary data routing mechanism in JSONJet and serve as pure data pipes.
+This statement creates a named data stream that routes documents between components.
+Streams function as data pipes within the JSONJet architecture - they don't persist data but ensure it reaches active subscribers.

 ## Parameters